 Mortgage brokers make a living by selling their expertise on the subject of home loans.
-They're good at assessing your financial situation and what's available in the loan market, and can save you time and hassle if you don't want to do the research yourself.
+They're good at assessing your financial situation based on what you tell them and your credit report to find what's available in the loan market, and can save you time and hassle if you don't want to do the research yourself.
 However, you can now cut out the middleman by comparing all your loan options online, where many lenders are competing for your business and can see each other's rates.
 This high level of competition makes online lenders' rates even lower than they would be otherwise.

 Commissions paid by either the borrower or the lender are the mortgage brokers' income source.
 Even if you are not paying fees directly, it means that the lender will have a further cost built into the conditions and rates you are being offered via a broker.
 And your broker may be limited to only a few lenders, or earn higher commissions for recommending particular loans.
 This can limit or influence your choice of loan.

 Finty has to make a living too, of course, so we receive a fee from the lender for presenting your loan options to you and helping you to apply.
 But the fee we receive is much less than a mortgage broker's fee.
-The end result is that if you are prepared to use Finty's help and advice to make well-informed loan comparisons, you can potentially save a lot of money.
+The end result is that if you are prepared to use Finty to make well-informed loan comparisons, you can potentially save a lot of money.